-Nutmeg invest uses smart algorithms paired with in-house market analysts to tailor investment portfolios to meet the needs of each of their clients.
+Nutmeg Invest uses smart algorithms paired with in-house market analysts to tailor investment portfolios to meet the needs of each of its clients.
 The portfolios will contain ETF’s that are intended to diversify existing portfolios or to create new balanced portfolios for first-time investors.

-Portfolios are built according to the investment amounts and the risk appetite of each client.
+Portfolios are built according to each client’s investment amounts and risk appetite.
 If you are a beginner or a passive investor who wants moderate growth, there is a portfolio option for you.
-For those interested in taking a more adventurous approach to their investments, there are higher risk portfolio customization options available.
+Higher-risk portfolio customization options are available for those interested in taking a more adventurous approach to their investments.

 See Related: Awesome Impact Investing Examples to Know

 Nutmeg offers a variety of account types to cater to the diverse investment needs of its clients.
 These accounts are designed to provide options for short-term and long-term goals, retirement planning, and saving for children’s future expenses, all while ensuring cost-efficient and transparent pricing.